ChaosJohn/ddns-dnspod/README.md

 ddns for dnspod.cn which supports both IPv4 and IPv6

 ## Step 1:
-clone this project, and modify file `config-sample.ini`(set dnspod-token and access-key) before rename the file to `config.ini`
+Clone this project, and modify file `config-sample.ini`(set dnspod-token and access-key) before rename the file to `config.ini`

 ## Step 2:
 Install nginx & php(with fpm and curl modules)